FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/graphical.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Drag the "New Spiral Instruction" code block to enter the graphical editing interface workspace.

-Click the "New Spiral" instruction node to enter the node graph editing interface
+Click the "New Spiral" instruction node to enter the node graph editing interface.

 The new spiral motion is an optimized version of the spiral motion.
 This instruction only requires one point plus the configuration of various parameters to realize the spiral motion.
 The robot takes the current position as the starting point.
 The user sets the debugging speed, whether to offset, the number of spiral turns, spiral inclination, initial radius, radius increment, axis direction increment and rotation direction.
 The number of spiral turns refers to the number of spiral turns of the spiral line.
 The spiral inclination refers to the angle between the tool Z axis and the horizontal direction.
 The posture correction angle corrects the posture at the end of the spiral line and the posture of the first point of the spiral line.
 The initial radius refers to the radius of the first circle.
 The radius increment refers to the increment of each circle radius.
 The axis direction increment refers to the increment of the spiral axis direction.
 The rotation direction is clockwise and counterclockwise.